 Once there, there was an itinery of activities you could choose to take part in, or you can wander around on your own.
 As it was Easter, there was an Easter Egg hunt.
 There was also a Dinosaur Hunt and you could collect ink stamps all the way around.
 Bunny enjoyed doing all three and got some sweeties at the end of the day, for completing all three cards!

 There was a whole host of animals to see.
 Pgymy goats, sheep, pigs, something that looked like a Llama?
 Rabbits, chinchillas, ferrets, degus, stick insects, baby chicks and a whole host of birds and fowl.
 I won’t embarrass myself by trying to name any of them.
 Although there was an awesome cockerell who crowed noisily for us, from the top of his hut!

 Bunny also went into the big classroom to do some crafting.
 She did painting and gluing and made three different things, although she was sad she didn’t remember to put her name on them, so was unable to take them home.
-This was great for her to do whilst me and hubs had a coffee and fed the twins.
+This was great for her to do whilst me and Jonny had a coffee and fed the twins.

 There was a soft play area perfect for Bunny’s age (5) and there was also a soft play area for babies, so the twins got their first ever go in a soft play area and ball pit.
 They LOVED it!

 There was a big park outside too, which Bunny loved – and benches next to it for us to eat our picnic.
 By this point I was feeling poorly though, so me and the twins went back to the car for a nap!